fbpx

 Additional Info

-• Injury from a mishap, a fall, or sports can stretch, compressed, or cut nerves.
+• Injury from a mishap, a fall, or sports

 For medical questions, reach us through your patient portal or call us 817-267-6290.
 This form is for general inquiries only and is not secured.
 Please do not use it to submit personal health information.
 The practice does not reply to health questions via email for security reasons.
 If you have a medical emergency, call 911 immediately.